Crossroad-Venture-Studio/Design-System/README.md

       </div>
     </body>

-In the latest code, we force the *fill* to be vertical, independently from the alignment direction (here *row*).
+In the latest code, we force the second *fill* to be vertical, independently from the alignment direction (here *row*).

 ## Molecules